LiquidRazor/ListDisplay/docs/api/list-display.fieldschema.sortable.md

 ## FieldSchema.sortable property

 Whether the column can be sorted.
+When true, enables sort interaction on the column header.

 **Signature:**